bokulich-lab/nf-ducken/tutorial/tutorial.md

 * `pipeline_type`: Currently set to `"import"`.
 In the **download** tutorial you will set this to `"download"`.
 * `outdir`: Currently sThis is the name of the folder where your outputs are saved.
 Set to a string like `"import_tutorial_results"` for clarity.
 * `fastq_manifest`: Set to the location of your manifest file.
 This is how `nf-ducken` will know how to access the correct FASTQs on your local machine.
 If it matters to you: Absolute file paths are preferred, but relative file paths work too.
+* `otu_ref_file`: Set to the location of your reference sequences, optionally downloaded in 1.4.
+* `taxonomy_ref_file`: Set to the location of your reference taxonomy, optionally downloaded in 1.4.
+* `trained_classifier`: Set to the location of your pretrained feature classifier, optionally downloaded in 1.4.

 This input file should be a plain text file i.e. if using MacOS TextEdit, select “Format” → “Make Plain Text”.
 All variables go inside the curly braces, and nearly all variable assignments (to the right of the `=` sign) should be surrounded by quotation marks.
 See the [`nf-ducken` README](https://github.com/bokulich-lab/nf-ducken/blob/main/README.md) for more details and other available parameters.